dell/terraform-provider-redfish/docs/resources/storage_controller.md

 Optional:

-- `action` (String) Action to create/change/delete the security key.
+- `action` (String) Action to create/change/delete the security key, if server generation is lesser than 17G.
 Accepted values: `SetControllerKey`, `ReKey`, `RemoveControllerKey`.
-The `SetControllerKey` action is used to set the key on controllers and set the controller in Local key Management (LKM) to encrypt the drives.
-The `ReKey` action resets the key on the controller that support encryption of the of drives.
-The `RemoveControllerKey` method erases the encryption key on controller.
+Action to enable/disable the security, if server generation is 17G and above.
+Accepted values: `EnableSecurity`, `DisableSecurity`.
+Note: In 17G and above, before enabling security ensure that the SEKM license is imported and SEKM/iLKM is configured.
+In lesser than 17G, the `SetControllerKey` action is used to set the key on controllers and set the controller in Local key Management (LKM) to encrypt the drives.
+In lesser than 17G, the `ReKey` action resets the key on the controller that support encryption of the of drives.
+In lesser than 17G, the `RemoveControllerKey` method erases the encryption key on controller.
 CAUTION: All encrypted drives shall be erased.
+In 17G and above, the `EnableSecurity` action is used to enable the security.
+In 17G and above, the `DisableSecurity` action is used to disable the security.
 - `key` (String) New controller key.
 - `key_id` (String) Key Identifier that describes the key.
 The Key ID shall be maximum of 32 characters in length and should not have any spaces.
-- `mode` (String) Mode of the controller: Local Key Management(LKM)/Secure Enterprise Key Manager(SEKM).
-Accepted values: `LKM`, `SEKM`.
+- `mode` (String) Encryption mode of the controller: Local Key Management(LKM)/Secure Enterprise Key Manager(SEKM), if server generation is lesser than 17G.
+If server generation is lesser than 17G, the accepted values are: `LKM`, `SEKM`.
+Encryption mode of the controller: Enabled/Disabled, if server generation is 17G and above.
+If server generation is 17G and above, it will be set to `Enabled`, if SEKM license is imported, SEKM/iLKM is configured and `EnableSecurity` action has been performed successfully.
+It will be set to `Disabled`, if SEKM license is not imported or SEKM/iLKM is not configured or `EnableSecurity` action has not yet been performed or `DisableSecurity` action has been performed successfully.
 - `old_key` (String) Old controller key.